 COUNTIF with Multiple Criteria

 Countif function in excel is used to count the cell numbers in any given range and specifying the criteria.
 But what if we have multiple criteria to be counted in the same set of data.
 This can be done when we use one CountIf function with another one separated by a plus sign.
-Plus sign this allows us to use multiple CountIf functions in any way.
-Also, we use multiple criteria in single Countif function in curly brackets separated by commas.
+Plus, sign this allows us to use multiple CountIf functions in any way.
+Also, we use multiple criteria in a single Countif function in curly brackets separated by commas.

 There can be two ways for multiple counting: